danwilliams/rustmark/README.md

 contains the Markdown files to be rendered, and the `static` directory contains the static files to be served.

+Note that if you have installed the standalone binary with `cargo install rustmark`, you will need to run it using `rustmark` rather than `cargo run`.

 ### Testing

 You can run the test suite using `cargo test`.
 This will run all unit and